 So first, the signal is compressed, which reduces the dynamics of the signal and increases sustain by bringing the quieter parts of the single closer to the louder parts of the signal in terms of amplitude.

-The compressed signal (which sounds different that the dry signal) now passes through the anti-aliasing filter, BBD and reconstruction filter.
+The compressed signal (which sounds different from the dry signal) passes through the anti-aliasing filter, BBD, and reconstruction filter.
 It picks up noise and gets EQed significantly in the process.

-So although it seems like the expander and compressor are only there to undo each other, they are actually cleverly included to dramatically improve the signal-to-noise ratio of the delayed signal.
+So although it seems like the expander and compressor are only there to undo each other, they are actually cleverly included to improve the signal-to-noise ratio of the delayed signal dramatically.

 A Simplified Holistic View Of The Analog Delay Pedal